multiversx/mx-docs/docs/wallet/wallet-token.md

 Because the token identifier isn't deterministic, it can be found only after issuing it.
 There are 2 ways of finding it:

-1).
-On the Explorer page of the issue transaction, you will see a Smart Contract Result which has a data field similar to: `@4d544b4e2d373065323338@152d02c7e14af6800000`.
+1) On the Explorer page of the issue transaction, you will see a Smart Contract Result which has a data field similar to: `@4d544b4e2d373065323338@152d02c7e14af6800000`.
 The first element (`4d544b4e2d373065323338`) is the hex representation of `MTKN-70e238`.

 ![Token issue SCR](/wallet/wallet-tokens/scr-issue-token.png)

-2).
-From Web Wallet, go to `TOKENS` tab, and you can see the token there, including its identifier.
+2) From the Web Wallet, go to `TOKENS` tab from the left sidebar, and you can see the token there, including its identifier.

 ![Token view in Web Wallet](/wallet/wallet-tokens/web-wallet-token-display.png)